-“Relying upon Vidhi Centre for Legal Policy, Mr. Venugopal established that The Supreme Court had strayed from its original character as a Constitutional Court and gradually converted itself into a mere Court of Appeal to correct every error it found in the decisions of the 24 High Courts and numerous Tribunals subordinate to it.
-It is not in dispute that The Supreme Court was never meant to be a Regular Court of Appeal.
-It was meant to exercise its powers under Article 136 of The Constitution only in cases which raised important questions involving interpretation of The Constitution or questions of general public importance or questions of constitutionality of State or Central Legislations or those raising important issues touching Centre-State Relationship etc. The jurisdiction may also have been available to the Court where it found gross miscarriage of justice or an error so outrageous as no reasonable person would countenance.
-The power to interfere was not meant to be exercisable just because prolonged argument would eventually reveal some error or irregularity or a possible alternative view on a subject that did not cause any miscarriage of justice of a kind that would shock the conscience of the Court on the subject.
+Relying upon Vidhi Centre for Legal Policy, Mr. Venugopal established, Supreme Court had strayed from its original character as a Constitutional Court and gradually converted itself into a mere Court of Appeal to correct every error it found in decisions of 24 High Courts and numerous Tribunals subordinate to it.
+It is not in dispute, Supreme Court was never meant to be a Regular Court of Appeal.
+It was meant to exercise its powers under Article 136 only in cases which raised important questions involving interpretation of the Constitution or questions of general public importance or questions of constitutionality of State or Central legislations or those raising important issues touching Centre-State relationship et cetera.
+The jurisdiction may also have been available to Court where it found gross miscarriage of justice or an error so outrageous as no reasonable person would countenance.
+The power to interfere was not meant to be exercisable just because prolonged argument would eventually reveal some error or irregularity or a possible alternative view on a subject that did not cause any miscarriage of justice of a kind that would shock the conscience of Court on the subject.

 What then is the way forward?

-Keeping in view the importance of the above question and the need for reforms which have been long felt, we deem it proper to refer the same to a Constitutional Bench.”
+Keeping in view the importance of the above question and the need for reforms which have been long felt, we deem it proper to refer the same to a Constitutional Bench.

-– Hon’ble CJI T.S.
+– Hon’ble Chief Justice of India, Hon’ble Justice T.S.
 Thakur, V. Vasanthakumar v.
 H.C.
 Bhatia, [Writ Petition (Civil) No. 36 of 2016].